Exanis/django-rest-generators/README.md

 ## Added commands

-The following commands are added to your project when you use DRT :
+The following commands are added to your project when you use DRG :

 ### create_app